Key Facts

 Managing Emotional Well-Being During the Waiting Period

-- Keep a journal to help process your thoughts and emotions.
+- Keep a journal : Writing your thoughts regularly provides clarity and a healthy outlet for emotions.

 When to Seek Medical Attention

-- Severe or escalating abdominal or pelvic pain
+- Severe or worsening abdominal or pelvic pain that doesn’t subside

-- High fever or signs of infection such as chills or unusual discharge
+- High fever or signs of infection, like chills or unusual discharge

 - Persistent vomiting leading to dehydration, dizziness, or fainting